hashgraph/hedera-sdk-js/CONFIGURATION.md

 ## Network Configuration

--   `setNetwork` - The setNetwork method configures the network nodes that your client will communicate with on the Hedera network.
+-   `setNetwork` - The method configures the network nodes that your client will communicate with on the Hedera network.
 It's a fundamental configuration step that determines which nodes will process your transactions and queries.

 Example: